ROOT-LOGIN/ActiveScene/README.md

 =====================================

-I am very love "WIndows DreamScene" which release with "Windows Vista", but it has been deprecated since windows 7.
+I am very love "Windows DreamScene" which release with "Windows Vista", but it has been deprecated since windows 7.
 I'm decide to implement by myself, and finally it's done.